 A better accessibility to hygiene products reduces the risk of infections and other complications.

-Moreover, with these measures, the State emphasizes the quality and non-toxicity of hygiene products.
+Furthermore, with these measures, the State is committed to the quality and non-toxicity of hygiene products.
 This has a direct impact on public health in general.

 3. Well-being and inclusion

-One generalized refund would improve the women's well-being and would promote greater social inclusion (school, work, sports, family).
-It is a question of dignity and social justice.
+Un general refund would improve the women's well-being and would promote greater social inclusion (school, work, sports, family).
+It is a issue of dignity and social justice.

-The reimbursement of sanitary products represents a challenge much greater than the simple menstrual precariousness.
-It is a social issue that we all need to seize to a fairer and more equal world.
+The reimbursement of hygiene products represents a much greater challenge than the simple menstrual precariousness.
+It is a social issue that we all need to take hold of to a fairer and more equal world.

 What types of hygiene products are reimbursed?

-In France, different types of sanitary protections are reimbursed only in pharmacies or provided for free in community places.
+In France, different which types of sanitary products are reimbursed only in pharmacies or provided for free in community spaces.

 Disposable hygiene products

-The disposable hygiene products, such as the tampons and disposable pads, are not not refundable by social security.
+The disposable hygiene products, such as the tampons and disposable pads, are not not refunded by social security.
 However, many associations are making it free distribution among women and young women in need.

 It should be noted, however, that it can be difficult to join these associations as the waiting lists are long.